 4. In addition to the above minimum requirements, the following are criteria that will be graded on a point system.
 A total of 300 out of a maximum of 450 will qualify.

 Individual Weapons Qualification: Marksman = 50/ Sharpshooter = 100/ Expert =150

 Annual Physical Fitness Test: 180-220 = 50/ 220 – 270 = 100/ 270-300 = 150

 Cavalry Thesis w/bibliography: Grade C = 50/ Grade B = 100/ Grade A = 150

 Reference for esteemed brothers of the Order of the Spur and would be maggots.
 For those that aspire to someday join the ranks of those elevated to a stature in life befitting a Spur Holder, the following applies:

-All candidates will be selected, voted on by the Spur Association and invited to attend the annual Spur Ride based on this
+All candidates will be selected, voted on by the Spur Association and invited to attend the annual Spur Ride based on the following criteria:

 Here is an example of required tasks – this also varies from unit to unit